-The appliances included with the purchase of your new home have been checked to ensure that they are operating properly.
+All appliances included with the purchase of your home have been checked to ensure that they are operating properly.

-All of the appliances in your new home come with a manual, which detail the operating procedures for the specific appliance.
+Manuals, which detail the operating procedures for the specific appliance, are also included.
 These instructions must be followed in order to maintain the manufacturer's warranty.
 Any warranty cards provided with the equipment should be completed and sent to the manufacturer to ensure your warranty obligations are met.